 Disadvantages of Taking an Annuity Loan

-Another disadvantage is that when you borrow from your pension, the capacity of your investment to grow is affected and potential earnings which you would have received are foregone.
+Another disadvantage is that when you borrow from your pension, the capacity of your investment to grow is affected, and potential earnings that you would have received are foregone.

 How to Liquidate an Annuity?